meiersi/strict-base-types/README.md

 This library comes with batteries included; i.e., missing instances for type-classes from the `deepseq`, `binary`, `aeson`, `QuickCheck`, and `lens` packages are included.
-Of particluar interest is the `Strict` type-class provided by the lens library (http://hackage.haskell.org/packages/archive/lens/3.9.0.2/doc/html/Control-Lens-Iso.html#t:Strict).
+Of particular interest is the `Strict` type-class provided by the lens library (http://hackage.haskell.org/packages/archive/lens/3.9.0.2/doc/html/Control-Lens-Iso.html#t:Strict).
 It is used in the following example to simplify the modification of